Membership in the Companions of St. Luke – OSB

 • Not be under vows in another religious order or community.

-• Completes an application packet for vowed membership.
-We send out applications for Vowed Life between September 1 and February 1 each year.
+• Complete an application packet for vowed membership.
+We send out applications for Vowed Life beginning September 1 each year.
+Completed application s must be returned by March 1.

 Note: After acceptance as a candidate for Postulancy, a background check is required.